Name: Museo Larco

 4. Museo del Automovil Coleccion Nicolini

 The Museo del Automovil Coleccion Nicolini, also known in English as the Nicolini Auto Museum, is an open door car museum located in Lima.
 For over 14 years, the museum has exhibited classic and vintage vehicles from various periods of time.
 Additionally, they also buy old vehicles depending on the year and the model of the car.
-They are restored and then displayed for the pleasure of locals and tourists.
+They are restored and then displayed to be viewed by locals and tourists.
 It's not only for car enthusiasts however, the exhibitions are interesting enough that anyone can enjoy this museum and is well worth visiting on a trip to Lima.

 Name：Museo del Automovil Coleccion Nicolini

 5. Gran Teatro Nacional

 Our next destination in Lima is the Gran Teatro Nacional, also known in English as the Grand National Theater of Peru.
 This concert hall and multi-purpose theater is part of the Cultural Tridium of Lima, the others being the Museo de la Nacion and the National Library of Peru.
 The theater can seat up to 1,500 people at a time and uses the latest technology in sound engineering and acoustics in order to support performances that range from philharmonic orchestra concerts to Broadways shows and opera performances.